AllianceSoftware/javascript/README.md

     // good
     const items = [];
     ```

+    The only time you may need to violate this is if you need an Array created of fixed size, eg. `new Array(5)` but this should be rare.

   - [4.2](#4.2) <a name='4.2'></a> Use Array#push instead of direct assignment to add items to an array.